Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Piech Mark Zero

 Making its motor show debut in its native Switzerland, Piech Automotive will reveal the Mark Zero, an electric two-seat sports car.
-Unusually for an electric car, the Mark Zero's battery pack is located inside a central tunnel, where the transmission of regular car would be, instead of in the floor.
+Unusually for an electric vehicle, the Mark Zero's battery pack is located inside a central tunnel, where the transmission of a regular car would be, instead of in the floor.

 Automobili Pininfarina Battista